weakit/GCI19-CodeForce1/README.md

-# GCI19-CodeForce1
-CodeForces User Info Scraper
+#  Codeforces User Info Scraper

+A simple python script that does what the title implies.

+Comes with a tkinter GUI, but you can use it in a terminal too by setting `CUI` to `True` in the script.